binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### AWS

 AWS is continually announcing and releasing new products, features and configuration options.
 The attack surface just keeps expanding.
 AWS does an incredible job of providing security features and options for its customers, but... just as the [AWS Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/) states, "_security in the cloud is the responsibility of the customer_".
-That is right, AWS provide the security, you have to decide to use it and educate yourself on doing so.
+AWS provide the security, you have to decide to use it and educate yourself on doing so.
 Obviously if you are reading this, you are already well down this path.
-If you fail to use and configure what AWS has provided correctly, your attackers will at the very minimum use your resources for evil, and you will foot the bill.
+If you fail to use and configure correctly what AWS has provided, your attackers will at the very minimum use your resources for evil, and you will foot the bill.
 Even more likely, they will attack and steal your business assets, and bring your organisation to its knees.

 #### Password-less sudo